fortefairy/dorian-explorer/_essay/10-chapter-x..md

-INQUEST ON AN ACTRESS.—An inquest was held this morning at the Bell Tavern, Hoxton Road, by Mr. Danby, the District Coroner, on the body of Sibyl Vane, a young actress recently engaged at the Royal Theatre, Holborn.
-A verdict of death by misadventure was returned.
+INQUEST ON AN ACTRESS.—An inquest was held this morning at the Bell Tavern, Hoxton Road, by Mr. Danby, the District Coroner, on the body of Sibyl Vane, a young actress recently engaged at the Royal Theatre, Holborn.{% include essay/feature/aside.html aside-type="location" text="The Holborn Theatre was a theatre in Holborn, London.
+It was known by several other names including the Royal Theatre and Newsome's Circus." objectid="dor046" %} A verdict of death by misadventure was returned.
 Considerable sympathy was expressed for the mother of the deceased, who was greatly affected during the giving of her own evidence, and that of Dr.
 Birrell, who had made the post-mortem examination of the deceased.